ZumeProject/zume-ai-building-blocks/marketing/zume-coaching-service.md

 The volunteer coach model ensures sustainability and authenticity while maintaining accessibility.
 Coaches participate because of personal conviction and kingdom passion rather than financial motivation, creating genuine mentoring relationships focused on multiplication impact.

-## Getting Started

-### Immediate Next Steps

-1. **Complete Zúme Training**: Basic 20-hour training provides foundation for coaching relationship
-2. **Request Coach Connection**: Use connection system to be matched with appropriate coach
-3. **Initial Conversation**: Participate in discovery call to establish relationship and goals
-4. **Begin Implementation**: Start applying Zúme principles with ongoing coaching support

 ### Long-Term Vision

 The vision is comparable to yeast working through entire dough, spreading basic Kingdom tools into neighborhoods worldwide.
 Through coaching relationships, Zúme aims to create a global network of competent disciple-makers who can sustain and expand multiplication movements in every cultural context.

 **Ultimate Goal**: To train at least one disciple maker for every 5,000 people in North America and one disciple maker for every 50,000 people globally, with trained disciple makers starting at least 2 simple multiplying churches for every 5,000 people.

----

-*Ready to move from learning about disciple-making to actually multiplying disciples?
-Connect with a Zúme coach today and join the global movement of ordinary believers creating extraordinary kingdom impact.*